.JP2 File Extension

-A JP2 file is a compressed bitmap image created using JPEG 2000 (JP2) Core Coding.
+A JP2 file is a compressed bitmap image saved in the JPEG 2000 (JP2) Core Coding format.
 It supports any color bit depth and image metadata and may be compressed with lossy or lossless compression.
-JP2 files are typically used for storing digital photos and medical images, such as CT and MRI scans.
+Users often save digital photos and medical images, such as CT and MRI scans, as JP2 files.

 The JPEG 2000 standard was developed in the late-1990s by a Joint Photographic Experts Group (JPEG) committee to replace the JPEG standard released in 1992.
-It provides several improvements over the JPEG format, but the main improvement is the incorporation of a wavelet compression algorithm instead of Digital Cosine Transform (DCT) compression used by standard JPEG images.
+It provides several improvements over the JPEG format.
+However, the main improvement is incorporating a wavelet compression algorithm instead of the Digital Cosine Transform (DCT) compression used by standard JPEG images.

-Apart from digital photos and medical images, the JPEG 2000 compression standard is used for a large number of alternate applications.
+There are many applications for the JPEG 2000 compression standard apart from digital photos and medical images.
 Some examples include digital cinema, broadcast media, and surveillance video.

-NOTE: JP2 files may also be saved as .JPF or .JPX files.
+NOTE: JP2 files may also be saved as .JPF, .JPC, or .JPX files.